 As part of the amendment aimed at identifying shell or captive structures and resulting presumptions, the proposed rule would afford any company seeking to rebut a presumption an opportunity to present its views in writing.
-While there may be costs incurred in the preparation of such a rebuttal, the FDIC believes that this burden is not substantially greater than the costs incurred by filers in existing practice, absent this amendment, to respond to and allay FDIC concerns about the characteristics of their structures.
-Furthermore, filers who opt to prepare a rebuttal are likely to believe that the costs of preparation are outweighed by the expected benefits.
+While there may be costs incurred in the preparation of such a rebuttal, the FDIC believes that this burden would not be substantially greater than the costs incurred by filers in existing practice, absent this amendment, to respond to and allay FDIC concerns about the characteristics of their structures.
+Furthermore, filers who opt to prepare a rebuttal likely would believe that the costs of preparation would be outweighed by the expected benefits.